Churches Grants

 The evidence that the couple has lived together for a long period of time is major evidence to prove the common-law marriage.
 Joint income tax returns or joint accounts opened with the inclusion of names of both the parties is also evidence.
 Assets bought together or debts borrowed together are evidence enough to prove the marriage.
 Car loans or other loans that might have names of both the parties can prove to be evidence of the Oklahoma common law marriage.

-Other material things like cards, presents, or proof of celebrations of the anniversary, birthday, or any other social event including the applicants as a couple is good enough to prove the eligibility for Oklahoma common law marriage.
-Written notes or other proof writings addressed to each other or any piece of writing has the use of words like husband and/or wife also prove to be evidence for the Oklahoma common-law marriage.
+Other material things like cards, presents, or proof of celebrations of the anniversary, birthday, or any other social event, including the applicants as a couple is good enough to prove the eligibility for Oklahoma common law marriage.
+Written notes or other proof writings addressed to each other or any piece of writing using words like husband and/or wife also prove to be evidence for the Oklahoma common-law marriage.

-Other proofs of Oklahoma common law marriage can be family photos of the couple wearing wedding rings or photos of the couple being together as a couple.
+Other proofs of Oklahoma common law marriage can be family photos of the couple wearing wedding rings or being together.
 States apart from Oklahoma that approves common-law marriage are: Alabama, Colorado, Columbia, Georgia, Idaho, Iowa, Kansas, Montana, New Hampshire, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Texas, and Utah.

 Must Read: Best Free Programs For Expectant Mothers